graasp/graasp-mobile-builder/README.md

 Secondly, you need to generate a binary file of the app to install in the previous simulator.

-- **Remote**: One solution is to build on expo servers by running the command `eas build --profile development-simulator` inside the project terminal. \_You need to be part of the expo organization to build_on the eas servers.
+- **Remote**: One solution is to build on expo servers by running the command `eas build --profile development-simulator` inside the project terminal. **You need to be part of the Graasp expo organization to build on EAS servers**.
 Then the prompt will ask which operating systems binary files you want to generate.
 This build takes time.
 You can download it from Expo Services or the link generated in the terminal once the build process is completed.
   - **For iOS:** it generates an `.app` file.
   - **For Android:** it generates a `.ipa` file.
 Notice that this format differs from the one generated on production, an `.abb` file.
-- **Local**: Otherwise you can build locally following this [guide](https://graasp.github.io/docs/developer/mobile-app/local-setup).
+- **Local**: Otherwise you can build locally following [this guide](https://graasp.github.io/docs/developer/mobile-app/local-setup).

-Then you can drag and drop the file directly to a launched simulator.
+Then you can drag and drop the file directly inside a running simulator to install it.

 Once the app is installed in a simulator, you need to launch a development server from your project to update the changes you made in the app automatically.
 Run the command `yarn start --dev-client` and select option i to open the iOS simulator and the Android simulator.
 You must have the simulator opened and launched before starting the development server.
 The app should be automatically launched in the simulator.
 If you make a change and save the file inside your project, the simulator app should be reloaded automatically.